 It is important to understand that water damage gets worse with each passing minute.
 Damage can include water-soaked carpets and walls, wet furniture and contents, and hardwood floors.
 However, the visible damage is often only the tip of the iceberg.
 Hidden damage within walls, subfloors, behind cabinets and in ceilings is the real danger.
 These areas can take weeks or months to completely dry on their own, greatly increasing secondary damages like mold.
 Choosing the right water damage remediation company is critical to protecting your business.
 From the initial water extraction to high-tech rapid structural drying, to reconstruction if required, we are there every step of the way.
 We will coordinate all of the details with your insurance provider or building manager and bill them directly for our services when coverage exists.

-We Specialize in the Following Areas With Water Damage
+We Specialize in the Following Water Damage Processes:

 - Water Extraction